jetcanine/jetcanine/ReadMe.md

 # 💫 About Me:
-🔭 Master's Student in Artificial Intelligence <br>
+🔭 Currently Pursuing Marsters in Artificial Intelligence <br>

 ## 🌐 Socials: